 Larry Page and Sergey Brin: Google

 The powerhouse of the internet was founded by Larry Page and Sergey Brin as they attended Stanford University.
 They built the search engine from their dorm rooms and caught the attention of the academic community and Silicon Valley investors.
-In 1998, the pair were written a check for $100,000 by Andy Bechtolsheim, co-founder of Sun Microsystems, and the rest is history.
+In 1998, the pair was written a check for $100,000 by Andy Bechtolsheim, co-founder of Sun Microsystems, and the rest is history.

 Joy Buolamwini: Algorithmic Justice League

-Perhaps most well known for the Netflix documentary Coded Bias, based on her research, Joy Buolamwini founded her non-profit in 2016 before completing her Masters degree at MIT.
+Perhaps most well known for the Netflix documentary Coded Bias, based on her research, Joy Buolamwini founded her non-profit in 2016 before completing her Master’s degree at MIT.

 Buolamwini works as a researcher at the MIT Media Labs, and is an expert on algorithmic bias in artificial intelligence which, she has found, are severely set against women and people of colour.
-AI systems with biases can impact everything from job opportunities, to medical treatment and college acceptances.
+AI systems with biases can impact everything from job opportunities to medical treatment and college acceptances.

 The Algorithmic Justice League aims to use art and research to highlight the social implications of AI and galvanize industry experts to mitigate AI bias and its harms.